ppaez/alsaseq/doc/tracks.rst

     - `thri`, runs `retrieveinput`

+        - discards events with a type as those in the `rechazados` list

+        - if an ALSA sequencer echo event is received, call  drums() to create and schedule the next rhythm measure

+        - if the `k` split command was issued, use the note value of the current ALSA sequencer event as the keyboard split point, and discard the event

+        - if there is not split note is 0, output the event and add it to the `incoming` list with channels 0 and 1

+        - if the split point is not 0,

+            - if the note is greater than the split note, output the event and add it to the `incoming` list with channel 0

-        - fetches events received by the sequencer and adds them to the `incoming` list
+            - if the note is equal to or less than the split note, output the event and add it to the `incoming` list with channel 1

     - `thso`, runs `supplyoutput`

         - sinks events from the `eventos` list and schedules them to the sequencer

-The receiving thread uses poll() in the `select`__ module to check if there are input events.
+The receiving thread uses poll() in the `select`__ module to wait until there are input events.
+The ALSA sequencer file descriptor is obtained using `alsaseq.fd()`, it is registered for input events, and then on each loop, the file descriptor is polled for input, with a timeout of 5 seconds.

 Both threads are started at the beginning of the program execution.
 They are ended after the `q` command is used, when the main program will end, by